-Fertilizers are mainly known to be beneficial for the production of crops and for making way to a bountiful harvest, but more people need to pay attention about their potential harmful effects on human health.
+Fertilizers are mainly known to be beneficial for the production of crops and for making way to a bountiful harvest.
+But more people need to pay attention about their potential harmful effects on human health.

 Some people may have an inkling about a fertilizer’s harmful effect, but its dangers and detrimental effects can go beyond what someone might expect.

-And to fully understand the extent of its negative effects, we need to learn first what a chemical fertilizer is and how it works.
+To fully understand the extent of its negative effects, we need to learn first what a chemical fertilizer is and how it works.

 What is a Chemical Fertilizer For?